 Who are we?

-Created by Australian Ninja Warrior and Sasuke Vietnam veteran Mark Ravi for the ninjas of Australia, the Ninja Challenge League became Ausrtalia’s first nationwide ninja sports league featuring adult and youth competitions in ninja gyms across Australia, with partnerships with international competitions.
+Created by Australian Ninja Warrior and Sasuke Vietnam veteran Mark Ravi for the ninjas of Australia, the Ninja Challenge League became Australia’s first nationwide ninja sports league featuring adult and youth competitions in ninja gyms across Australia, with partnerships with international competitions.

 What is our goal?